Bacteriophage f2

 Bacteriophage f2 is an icosahedral, positive-sense single-stranded RNA virus that infects the bacterium Escherichia coli.
 It is closely related to bacteriophage MS2 and assigned to the same species.

 History

 f2 was the first RNA-containing bacteriophage to be isolated, reported in 1961.
-Tim Loeb and Norton Zinder searched for and discovered two phages in filtered samples of raw New York City sewage that grew on male (F+) but not female (F−) E. coli.
-The first phage was f1, which produced cloudy plaques; the second phage was f2, which produced clear plaques.
+Tim Loeb and Norton Zinder identified two phages in filtered samples of raw New York City sewage that grew on male (F+) but not on female (F−) E. coli.
+The first phage f1, produced cloudy plaques, while the second phage, f2, produced clear plaques.